maesoser/cloudflare_exporter/README.md

     	Zone Name to be fetched
 ```

-Once launched with valid credentials, the binary will spin a webserver on http://localhost:2112/metrics exposing the metrics received from Cloudflare's GraphQL endpoint.

 You can also use the following env variables instead of cli arguments:
    - `CF_KEY` : Your Cloudflare API token
    - `CF_EMAIL` : The email address associated with your Cloudflare API token and account